HassoPlattnerInstituteHCI/unity-dualpanto-toolkit/README.md

 ### 4. Creating a simple interaction with dualpanto
 - In your Unity Scene, add a cube using the global menu `GameObject -> 3D Object -> Cube`, or through the right-click menu in the game object hierarchy.
-- Select the cube and attach the `MeHandle` component to it.
+- Select the cube and attach the `Me Handle` component to it.
-It should now follow the movement of the Upper Panto Handle.
+When you run your application in the next section, the cube should follow the movement of the Upper Panto Handle.
 ![Adding the player script to the cube](/Documentation/readme_images/adding-script-to-object-2.jpg)

 **You can find more sample scenes to get inspired in `ExampleScenes`, the relevant scripts can be found in `ExampleScripts`**

 ### 5. Testing your app
+- run your Application by pressing the play button on top of Unity
+- **mac users** might have to allow executing `libserial.dylib` in settings
+  - refer to [Troubleshooting](#troubleshooting) if this or other problems arise

-#### NOTE: If your don't see your game objects while running, press `b`to toggle visibility modes (see "Using the Blind emulator")
+#### NOTE: If your don't see your game objects while running, press `b`to toggle visibility modes (see [Using the Blind emulator](#using-the-blind-emulator))

 There are two ways to test your app:
 * Using the emulator mode (default): For this you do not need a DualPanto, the device will be emulated.
 You should see two game objects that represent the two handles.
 The blue objects represents the lower handle, the green one the upper handle.
 When the handles are controlled by the user, both will follow the mouse.
 You emulate rotation input with `a` and `d`.